 Jarome Iginla‘s time with the Colorado Avalanche has come to an end, and it is resulting in a reunion with one of his former coaches, Darryl Sutter.

 The Los Angeles Kings acquired Iginla in a trade with the Colorado Avalanche on Wednesday in exchange for a conditional 2018 fourth-round draft pick.
+According to TSN’s Darren Dreger the conditions on the pick are related to the Kings making the playoffs or Iginla re-signing with the Kings.
+If none of the conditions are met, the pick disappears and Colorado gets nothing.

 The Avalanche will also be retaining half of Iginla’s remaining salary for this season.